Ashnaali3255/Hello-Micro/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [Hello Microverse] <a name="about-project"></a>
 Simple Web Page to display "Hello Microverse!"
+Add linters, styling in CSS and code in index.html Print text with beautiful color.

 ## 🛠 Built With <a name="built-with">
 #Tech Stack